 1. Figure out who the lead planner is

 Budget is the most important constraint for any event.
 Knowing and putting the cap on it beforehand is crucial for all the event’s plans and priority order.
-It will help a lot in spending the time, money, and efforts on the most important things for the bride.
+It will help greatly in spending the time, money, and effort on the most important things for the bride.

 4. Decide on the location

 The location helps to decide the theme and logistics for the day.
 When you plan a bridal shower, it is tempting to host it in someone’s backyard or house, especially if it is spacious and gorgeous.
 Still, before you decide on that, you will have to consider the work needed and the rental products required to make this happen.